moritzWa/wallawitsch-gmail.com/src/content/cas.md

 # New types of devices and interfaces

-In his seminal work from 1945 [As We May Think](https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/), Vannevar Bush describes the [Memex](https://en.wikipedia.org/wiki/Memex) (a very advanced association-based PKM).
-It should be able to retrieve and reproduce items many years old.
+In his seminal work from 1945 [As We May Think](https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/), Vannevar Bush describes the abilities of the [Memex](https://en.wikipedia.org/wiki/Memex) (a very advanced association-based PKM).
+It, for example, should be able to retrieve and reproduce items many years old.
 He also describes its sharing-features as _"Wholly new forms of encyclopedias will appear, ready-made with a mesh of associative trails running through them, ready to be dropped into the Memex and there amplified.
 The lawyer has at his touch the associated opinions and decisions of his whole experience, and of the experience of friends and authorities. ..."_

 But there has not been actual scientific work to engineer a cognition augmenting device as he describes it.
 However, this changed recently.
 In June 2019, two researchers published their work [Augmenting Cognition Through Edge Computing](https://eprints.lancs.ac.uk/id/eprint/132846/1/cogment2019.pdf), describing such a system's possible architecture: The RECALL Augmenting Memory architecture.
 It can, for example, help users restore context before their next conference or class.
 The student, walking to a lecture, could be primed with a summary of it through his smart glasses, surfacing relevant information.
 The description of the "Memory vault" in this architecture exhibits a high similarity to Vannevar Bush's Memex.